 Can I use store-bought orange juice for Orange Chicken?

 You definitely can!
-While I do highly recommend going for fresh oranges due to their natural sweetness, for conveniency, you can always go for the bottled kinds.
-Just be sure to choose high-quality orange juice that have minimally-added sugars and/or artificial flavorings.
+While I do highly recommend going for fresh oranges due to their natural sweetness, you can always go for the store-bought kinds for conveniency.

 Can I make this spicy?